Living with Personal Data

 Queering the Map

 Focusing on relationships between design, space and storytelling, this project explores peoples’ experiences with Queering the Map, a micro-storytelling, map-based website featuring community-generated content.
 QTM is a design platform where individuals anonymously geolocate their experiences, memories and histories on an online global map.
-Working with Dr Emma Kirby, Dr Brady Robards, Dr Brendan Churchill and QTM founder Lucas LaRochelle, this project seeks to analyse the stories and the ways people make (queer) sense and meaning with the site.
+Working with Dr Emma Kirby, Dr Brady Robards, Dr Brendan Churchill and QTM founder Lucas LaRochelle, this project seeks to analyse the ways people make (queer) sense and meaning with the site.

 So Fi Zine

-Fiction @ TSR
+Fiction @ The Sociological Review